lpcoutinho/news-feed/README.md

 ## Install & Run this project

-- Clone this project
+- Clone this repository

-I like to work with Poetry and if you also use it to install the requirements of this project, just use `poetry install`.
+I like to work with Poetry, Makefile and another tools if you also use it to install the requirements of this project, just use `make install`.

 In other cases you will need to create a virtual environment and install the requirements with pip.